4850 Salt River Road

 peaceful natural bush enclave on a working farm

-and the renowned Bluff Knoll which is situated just 10
+The renowned Bluff Knoll is situated just 10 minutes

 By car, the Stirling Ranges are 4.5 hours south east of

 Perth and just one hour's drive north from Albany.

 Leisurely walks around the camp reveal an abundance

 communal fire pit is a great place to share stories, drink

 Enjoy the bush with the luxury of 'power' and hot clean showers.

 $12.00 per child (under 12 years) per night.

 Unpowered / Tent Sites: